Top Recruitment Trends for 2021

 Recruitment industry outlook: good things ahead?

-2020 was a challenging roller-coaster year for recruitment firms (and the world).
-Going into 2020, 71 percent of firms expected revenue to increase over the last year.
-However, due to the enormous impact of COVID-19, by June of 2020, two-thirds of firms reported their revenue had decreased from the year ahead.
+2020 was a challenging roller-coaster year for recruitment agencies (and the world).
+Going into 2020, 71 percent of agencies expected revenue to increase over the last year.
+However, due to the enormous impact of COVID-19, by June of 2020, two-thirds of agencies reported their revenue had decreased from the year head.
 Businesses then saw an uptick in demand and performance in the second half of 2020, with only(!)
-43 percent of firms reporting a decrease in revenue for 2020 by the year’s end and an equal number reporting an increase in revenue.
+43 percent of agencies reporting a decrease in revenue for 2020 by the year’s end and an equal number reporting an increase in revenue.

 While the industry underwent a lot of change in 2020, the top three priorities for recruitment businesses remain the same for 2021: it’s all about candidates and clients.
 Candidates and clients account for four of the top five priorities.
 The biggest debut of the year is optimising remote work, a top ten-priority that wasn’t on the radar heading into the year.

 - Candidate acquisition is again the top priority for recruitment agencies in 2021.
 This is perhaps related to the continued existence of the talent shortage (55% say there’s still a talent shortage) despite high unemployment rates.

 - Respondents who reported a down year in 2020 were 1.5 times more likely to cite winning new business as a priority than their counterparts who reported an increase in revenue.
 The UK is the only region with respondents that placed winning new business as their top priority overall, ahead of candidate acquisition.
 UK respondents were also the most likely to report a decrease in revenue in 2020.